 2. Always Use Discernment

-After you’ve taken the time to fully understand what you are feeling and why you are feeling it, it is important to discern if communicating to someone is really important.
-When you give yourself the space to fully process your emotions, you may find that it isn’t actually necessary to talk it through with the other person.
+After you’ve taken the time to fully understand what you are feeling and why you are feeling it, it is important to discern if communicating with someone is really important.
+When you give yourself space to fully process your emotions, you may find that it isn’t actually necessary to talk it through with the other person.
 You may discover that your feelings had absolutely nothing to do with the other person.

 3. Share With Trustworthy People

 If you decide that you do need to outwardly express your emotions, be sure that you do so with people who have earned the right to your vulnerability.
 In the words of Brene Brown:

 Our stories are not meant for everyone.
 Hearing them is a privilege, and we should always ask ourselves this before we share: “Who has earned the right to hear my story?”

 People who treat you like garbage when you are vulnerable with them have not earned the right to hear your stories.
 It is important to nurture relationships where it feels like a two-way street, where you both care about the other person’s needs, desires, and feelings without tiptoeing into codependency.
 This is essential to feeling fulfilled in your relationships.

 If you find yourself repeating patterns of an unhealthy relationship, such as being mistreated, belittled, or manipulated, this is a key sign that you’d benefit from some shadow integration work to heal the underlying patterns.
 You can learn how to do shadow work in my online workshop called Shadow + Light.

 4. Learn how to communicate with clarity, empathy, and compassion.